 The translation sector in Israel is described by Haaretz as a “free-for-all” where anyone can call themselves a translator.
 There are no officially recognized exams or regulation for it and it seems anyone can set up shop as a translator.

-“In a situation in which anyone who’s travelled overseas can wake up one morning and decide he’s a translator, many such cases happen.
+“In a situation in which anyone who’s traveled overseas can wake up one morning and decide he’s a translator, many such cases happen.
 Translation is often a moonlighting job for single mothers, lawyers and doctors,” Shakhar Pelled, who for 25 years has translated legal, financial and technical documents, told the website.

 “The profession isn’t officially recognized,” Pelled added.
-“There are no criteria for working in it, and no-one needs to pass an exam to be a translator.
+“There are no criteria for working in it, and no one needs to pass an exam to be a translator.
 There’s no-one regulating the business and no official rates…What happened to the company that lost the deal is the result of amateur work.”

 Translators in Israel are also poorly paid.
 Work ranges from literature translation, where publishers pay 50 shekels, or $14.20, for a page of 250 words; the translation of content for banks and insurance firms, where pay ranges from 100 to 120 shekels; and television subtitle translation, the poorest paid at between 25 shekels and 30 shekels an hour.